AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/aem-sdk-local-quickstart/dispatcher-tools.md

 # Debugging Dispatcher Tools

 The Dispatcher Tools provides a containerized Apache Web Server environment that can be used to simulate AEM as a Cloud Services' AEM Publish service's Dispatcher locally.

 Debugging Dispatcher Tools' logs and cache contents can be vital in ensuring the end-to-end AEM application and supporting cache and security configurations are correct.

 >[!NOTE]
 >
->Since Dispatcher Tools is container-based, everytime it is restarted, prior logs and cache contents are destroyed.
+>Since Dispatcher Tools is container-based, every time it is restarted, prior logs and cache contents are destroyed.

 ## Dispatcher Tools logs